Jiantastic/VisualMipsWeb/README.md

 Project: Online MIPS1 Instruction Set Emulator

-Developed with F# and FABLE
+Developed with F# and FABLE.
+F# code in ./webComponent/src

 Electron version in electronFiles